richardcrowley/parkrun-capstone/README.md

 * Standardisation

-I applied the StandardScaler to the features as many of the models I will use regularisation which requires this.
+I applied the StandardScaler to the features as many of the models I will test require this.

 ### Fitting and scoring models